Important Information for Victims About Dram Shop Lawsuits Against Cheddar's Scratch Kitchen

 Popularity does come with a price, though, with part of that price too often being more violations of safe alcohol statutes.
 Since the start of 2010, the Texas Alcoholic Beverage Commission (TABC) has been called to Cheddar's restaurants in the Lone Star State 36 times.
 Unlike some other chains where the complaints are mostly administrative (issues with signage or promotion), Cheddar's locations seem to be plagued with serious allegations like serving alcohol to minors.

 Note: Investigations are not guarantees of guilt.
 Just because a complaint was filed does not mean that Cheddar's actually violated the law governing responsible alcohol service.
 However, even if sufficient evidence of a violation is not found, that doesn't necessarily mean the restaurant is innocent--only that the misdeed couldn't be proven.
 In order to make any allegations stick, investigators have to find ironclad evidence that the company violated Texas dram shop law.
 Due to the nature of these offenses, this proof can be difficult to find.

 Cheddar's Locations that Have Been Investigated Since 2010

 1/07/2011: According to the TABC complaint record, a citizen called the agency to allege that Cheddar's was doing business in an unconventional or unethical manner.

 Such complaints are summarized on the records simply as "Place or Manner, Misc."
 This means we can't quite be sure what happened at the time--only that a citizen supposedly witnessed an action they felt was outside of normal business practice.
 TABC investigators looked into the complaint but closed it after only five days on 1/12/2011.
-Such a quick closure without action suggests that investigators found evidence that exonerated the restaurant, or that they determined the complaint was unfounded in the first place.
+Such a quick closure without action suggests one of two possibilities: that investigators found evidence that exonerated the restaurant, or that they determined the complaint was unfounded in the first place.

 Beaumont - 3815 Interstate Hwy 10 South